wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 part for the next round of sequencing, until the end of the fragment was reached.
 This rather tedious approach was not feasible for larger genomes.
 This led to the development of the whole genome shotgun sequencing method, made possible by the growth in compute power for assembly.
-With the advent made possible by the growth in compute power for assembly.
 With the advent of 2nd generation sequencing, this was updated by leaving out the cloning step.
 2nd generation sequencing technology (e.g. Illumina) allows for a